seriousname-90/20MinCoach/README.md

   - Transform data for presentation
   - Provide hook-based connectors to components
   - Implement dependency injection for services

+  Add controllers inside this folder to handle communication between the model and presentation layer.
+All the auth and security will be instead redirected to its own layer.
 ---
 ### 2.3. **Model Layer** (`/src/models`)
 Define data structures and validation rules